dshcheung/WDI_HK_9/02-front-end-intro/js-ajax-lesson/readme.md

 That handy thing lives at https://api.doughnuts.ga/doughnuts – it's a simple dummy data service that'll let us do GETs & POSTs quickly.
 You can quickly check out https://www.doughnuts.ga/ to see what it's about.

-While you're at it, in the starter-code folder, we've got a super basic index and a CSS file to get started.
+While you're at it, in this [repo](https://github.com/wdi-hk-9/lesson-js-ajax), we've got a super basic index and a CSS file to get started.
 Nothing fancy.

 Open up your `index.html` in a browser, and you'll see: